+Nothing ordinary comes from this extraordinary place.

+Bachelor of Veterinary Medicine and Surgery 2024 Entry Guide

+Welcome

-Veterinary Studies at the University of Edinburgh in partnership with McGill University Open to the world Welcome I am delighted that you are considering the University of Edinburgh to study veterinary medicine.
+I am delighted that you are considering the University of Edinburgh to study veterinary medicine.
 I hope you find this guide useful when making what is, undoubtedly, a life-changing decision.

 At Edinburgh, we are committed to offering you an outstanding higher educational experience; one we believe will shape your future beyond measure.
 We have a responsibility to ensure we provide you with the very best.

-The School of Veterinary Medicine provides specialist teaching by academics who are at the forefront of their fields.
+The School of Veterinary Medicine - which celebrates 200 years of veterinary studies in 2023 - provides specialist teaching by academics who are at the forefront of their fields.
 Our research division is the Roslin Institute, which aims to enhance the lives of animals and humans through world-class research in animal biology.

 Your educational experience at Edinburgh will be transformative.
 Our internationally accredited programme and diversity of learning experiences will set you apart with the latest knowledge, global perspectives, research-informed skills and well-practised expertise required for professional success.

 As a future graduate, you can access a range of excellent careers and employability services.
 From dedicated support delivered at a local level to a broad range of internship options and the opportunity to engage with alumni internationally, we will equip and prepare you for a global employment market.

 Good luck with your preparation towards fulfilling your dream of studying veterinary medicine.
 You will be warmly welcomed as part of our family.

 Our dedicated admissions team is ready to support you in your applicant journey.
 In the meantime, if you have any questions, please do not hesitate to contact us; we will do all we can to help.

 I wish you every success with your studies and hope to welcome you to Edinburgh in the near future.

-Professor David Argyle Head of School
+Professor David Argyle Vice-Principal and Head of College of Medicine and Veterinary Medicine

 Contents

+200 Jeans of Veterinary Strike 9 Veterinu

 Welcome 2

 Choose us 4

 The School 6

-The University 7
+The University 8

-Our Campus 8
+Our Campus 10

-Facilities 10
+Facilities 12

-Learning Resources and Support 12
+Learning resources and support 14

-Our Clinical Services 13

-Your Student Experience 14

-Tour orducent Experience

-Edinburgh and Beyond 16

-· 16 18
+Our clinical services 15

+Your student experience 16

-Edinburgh and Beyond
+Extraordinary Edinburgh 18

-Edinburgh and Beyond Veterinary Studies at the University of Edinburgh 18

-Edinburgh and Beyond Veterinary Studies at the University of Edinburgh The Bachelor of Veterinary Medicine & Surgery 18

-Edinburgh and Beyond Veterinary Studies at the University of Edinburgh The Bachelor of Veterinary Medicine & Surgery Admission to the programme 18 20 22

-Edinburgh and Beyond Veterinary Studies at the University of Edinburgh The Bachelor of Veterinary Medicine & Surgery Admission to the programme Admissions Cycle 18 20 22 24

-Edinburgh and Beyond Veterinary Studies at the University of Edinburgh The Bachelor of Veterinary Medicine & Surgery Admission to the programme Admissions Cycle Equality, Diversity and Inclusion 18 20 22 24 26
+Extraordinary Scotland 20

-Edinburgh and Beyond Veterinary Studies at the University of Edinburgh The Bachelor of Veterinary Medicine & Surgery Admission to the programme Admissions Cycle Equality, Diversity and Inclusion Careers 18 20 22 24 26 27
+The Bachelor of Veterinary Medicine & Surgery 22

+Entry requirements 24

+Equality, diversity and inclusion 28

+Careers 29

+Application process 30

+Admissions cycle 32

+Money 34

+Other programmes 36

+Contacts 37

+Transport 38

-Part 2
+Part

-The Details

-Choose us ACCREDITED WORLDWIDE
+Choose us